 Uncertain about an academic major?
 Uncertain about a career direction?
 Not sure of your interests, values, or skills?
 Just having a hard time getting started?

-The Career Center offers tools and personal advising to help you.
+Career Services offers tools and personal advising to help you.
 Call us at (937) 775-2556 to schedule an appointment.

 What is my role as a parent in the university conduct process?
 How can I help my student?